jkilzi/backstage-community-plugins/workspaces/resource-optimization/plugins/resource-optimization/README.md

 Welcome to the Resource Optimization plugin!

-Based on [Project Koku](https://github.com/project-koku/koku), the Resource Optimization plugin allows users to receive optimization recommendations for all your containers running on OpenShift clusters.
+Based on [Project Koku](https://github.com/project-koku/koku), the Resource Optimization plugin allows users to visualize usage trends and receive optimization recommendations for containers running on OpenShift clusters.

 ## Getting started